Please select a page for the Contact Slideout in Theme Options > Header Options

 Course Information & Sessions

-Registrations are processed first-come, first-served basis for the course of each student’s choosing.
-To complete your registration, a $399 deposit payment is necessary ($1299 deposit for our study abroad sessions).
+Once registration begins, registrations are processed first-come, first-served basis for the course of each student’s choosing.
+To complete your registration, a $399 deposit payment is necessary.
 We will be in contact with you after you have registered with your official confirmation letter and information packet which will provide you with all of the details you’ll need to know about camp prior to check-in.

-Each camper is only allowed to attend one course from our College Station sessions per year.
-Students are able to enroll in study abroad sessions independently or as add-ons to their College Station course.
-Tuition for all College Station courses is $1299 and covers absolutely everything from check-in to check-out.
-Tuition for our study abroad courses is $3799 and also covers absolutely everything from check-in to check-out (including airfare to our destination).
-A deposit payment of $399 (or $1299 for our study abroad sessions) is required to complete registration, and the remaining balance can be made in 3 equal monthly payments from March-May.
+Each camper is only allowed to attend one session and one course per year.
+Tuition for all courses is $1299 and covers absolutely everything from check-in to check-out.
+A deposit payment of $399 is required to complete registration, and the remaining balance can be made in 3 equal monthly payments from March-May.

 If the course you are interested in attending is sold out, you can register for an alternate choice and add your name to the waitlist of your first choice.
 If a space opens up in your first choice class, we will notify you so you can switch over if desired.

-Dates and sessions for YAP 2023 are listed below:
+Dates and sessions for our YAP 2025 courses are shown below:

--Attending Texas A&M University (rising 11th-12th graders only)
+-Attending Texas A&M University (rising 12th graders only)

 -Law School